-Most filters have a printed "expiration" date on the box or plastic.
-It may read "Lasts up to 3 months" or "Change filter every 90 days".
-Check out the filters at the store and you'll see that some are designed to only last a month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
-The standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we tell our customers to go by.
-If the filter is dirty, change it!
-A dirty air filter can add or cause damage to costly components, like your compressor, so it's recommended to change it out more often than neglect it.
-If you want to stick to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.
+Most filters have a timeline printed on the wrapping.
+It may say “Lasts up to 3 months” or “Change filter every 90 days”.
+Look around at the store and you’ll see that some are meant to only last one month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
+The norm seems to be once every few months for most higher quality filters, but we have a rule of thumb that we tell our friends, and family to go by.
+If it’s dirty, change it!
+A dirty air filter can contribute or cause damage to costly parts, like your compressor, so it’s better to change it out more often than to let it go.
+If you want to listen to the manufacturer’s recommended limit, we suggest marking the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
+Also note that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 - Which air filter your system requires

-- The collective air quality of your Austin area home
+- The overall air quality of your the U.S. area home

 - The level of air pollution and construction around the home

-For your standard 1"-3" air filters, the manufacturers basically tell you to change them every 30-60 days, which is really a great rule of thumb.
-Still, general guidelines are not applicable to all.
-If you suffer from light to moderate allergies, you might need to upgrade your air filter or change them even more frequently than OEM specifications.
-On the other hand, if you're in a remote area, own a infrequently occupied home (like a vacation home) or an area with few automobiles and trucks, changing your air filter every 12-months may be quite sufficient.
-Why do pets matter so much?
+For your typical 1″-3″ air filters, the manufacturer specs basically tell you to change them every 30-60 days, which is actually a great rule of thumb.
+Still, general rules aren’t always for everybody.
+If you put up with light to moderate allergies, you might require an upgraded air filter or change them even more regularly than OEM specifications.
+On the other hand, if you’re in a remote area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, changing your air filter every 12-months may be quite sufficient.
+Why do we call out our beloved pets?
 They have a tendency to shed, which can clog your air filter quick.
-Clearly, the air filter is just doing its job by containing pet hair and dander, but exceptionally dirty filters can cause weak HVAC performance.
+Clearly, the air filter is just doing its job by trapping pet hair and dander, but tremendously dirty filters can cause weak HVAC performance.

 - Infrequently occupied home or single occupant homes without pets or allergies: Change 6-12 months